Hub-of-all-Things/doc/source/index.md

 - Records
 - Values
 - Table Relationships
 - Data Record Relationships

-For example:

-* if a user is importing their Facebook data, they may wish to create a separate “Table” for the schools they have attended, and a separate Table for the Facebook Pages that they “Like”
+For example, if a user is importing their Facebook data, they may wish to create a separate “Table” for the schools they have attended, and a separate Table for the Facebook Pages that they “Like”.

-* similarly, someone importing their viewing history from Netflix may wish to create a table for the Netflix items they have viewed, and a separate Table for the items they have rated.
+## System Data Sources

-## Configure a new Data Source
+### Configure a new Data Source

 ``` shell